 Crybb2 is expressed in dendrites and the over-expression of Crybb2 promotes dendritogenesis

 To see whether CRYBB2 might play a role in dendrite formation, we checked its expression in dendrites of hippocampal neurons.
-GFP-tagged Crybb2 was transfected in the hippocampal neuron at 4 days cultured in vitro (DIV4) and grew for 48 h before fixation, a key period for morphogenesis of dendrites (Kessels et al., 2011).
+GFP-tagged Crybb2 was transfected in hippocampal neurons at 4 days cultured in vitro (DIV4) and grew for 48 h before fixation, a key period for morphogenesis of dendrites (Kessels et al., 2011).
 Interestingly, CRYBB2 was found to be co-localized with the microtubule-associated protein 2 (MAP2) (Fig 1A), a dendrite marker used previously (Hou et al., 2015).